allengarcia04/portfolio-website/README.md

 ### Running the Project
 After setting up the project using the Quick Start guide, you can start the development server and view the website in your local browser.
 The main components of the website include:

-- **Home**: An introduction and navigation to different sections.
+- Home: An introduction and navigation to different sections.
-- **About**: Details about my background, education, and professional journey.
+- About: Details about my background, education, and professional journey.
-- **Portfolio**: Showcases the projects I have worked on with links to their demos and source codes.
+- Portfolio: Showcases the projects I have worked on with links to their demos and source codes.
-- **Technical Skills**: Highlight Technologies I've Worked With
+- Technical Skills: Highlight Technologies I've Worked With
-- **Contact**: A form to get in touch with me.
+- Contact: A form to get in touch with me.

 ### Deployment
 To deploy the website, you can use platforms like Vercel, Netlify, or GitHub Pages.
 Ensure you build the project before deployment: